 Your mailer should be slightly larger than your packed product dimensions, but not dramatically larger.

-Example: A folded shirt that measures 9x12x1 inch typically fits well in a 10x13 mailer.
-This gives you room to insert the product easily and seal properly without excess material flopping around.
+Example: a folded shirt that measures 9x12x1 inch typically fits well in a 10x13 mailer.
+This gives you room to insert the product easily and seal it properly without excess material flopping around.

 Why Thickness Still Counts